Combating Illegal File Sharing

 A. Network Address Translation (NAT) for Wireless Networks

-For provisioning access to the campus wireless network, UC Berkeley uses Network Address Translation (NAT) for many-to-one mapping of private to public IP addresses.
+For provisioning access to the primary campus IPv4 wireless network, UC Berkeley uses Network Address Translation (NAT) for many-to-one mapping of private to public IP addresses.
 The wireless routing infrastructure does not forward inbound connections to hosts on the wireless network, which prevents most peer-to-peer file sharing programs from making content available for download.

-B. Traffic Monitoring
+C. Traffic Monitoring

 Campus network administrators may, under a limited set of circumstances defined in UC policy, monitor network traffic.
 To ensure that bandwidth is available for academic, research and administrative uses in alignment with the University’s mission, network administrators may investigate anomalous spikes in network traffic in order to manage the resource and follow up as appropriate regarding potential hazards to network performance and availability.
 Under provisions of the DMCA and as a matter of University policy, the Campus does not routinely search for infringing or other illegal activity that may occur over its network.

-C. DMCA Notice Response
+D. DMCA Notice Response

 UC Berkeley implements an active program for responding to copyright infringement notices.
 The institution follows UC system-wide guidelines for complying with the Digital Millennium Copyright Act (DMCA).
 In accordance with established procedures UC Berkeley has a DMCA agent and designated DMCA email address (DMCA), which are on file with the US Copyright Office.
 When UC Berkeley receives DMCA notices of alleged copyright violation, it ensures that the offending material is expeditiously removed from the network and the individual involved is appropriately addressed, as per the specifics of the case.
 Repeat offenders are blocked from using the network for a period of time.
 Also see the campus “Copyright Infringement” webpage for student disciplinary procedures.